 Cash Flow Indicators

 Days sales outstanding measures collection efficiency for receivables.
-Shorter collection periods improve cash flow significantly.
+Current ratios above 1.2 generally indicate good short-term liquidity.

 Future Trends in Hospitality Accounting